Ziyangll/blog/_posts/2020-07-24-making-todolist.md

 ---
 layout: post
-title: Making a Mern stack todolist
+title: Making a Mern stack todo list
 ---

 I learned a lot about the MERN stack throughout this project.